thinkjs/www.thinkjs.org/view/en/doc/2.0/create_project.md

 ### Access project

-Open your browser and go to `http://127.0.0.1:8360`, then you can see it.
-If you are in remote machine, you need visit by remote machine's IP and the sanme 8360 port.
+Open your browser and go to `http://127.0.0.1:8360`.
+If you are in a remote machine, you must replace `127.0.0.1` with your remote machine's IP.